aws-ia/terraform-aws-eks-blueprints/patterns/kubecost/README.md

 # Kubecost with AWS Cloud Billing Integration

-This pattern demostrates how to install and configure Kubecost with AWS CUR report.
+This pattern demonstrates how to install and configure Kubecost with AWS CUR report.
 The terraform code was created following the official Kubecost documentation for [aws cloud billing integration](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations).

 ## Prerequisites